 Advantage#2: Kansas Business Incentives

 Once you register a new company in Kansas, there are several business incentives and programs that your company can benefit from.
 Let’s take a look at some of the most popular programs:

 - Foreign Trade Zones (FTZ): The Foreign Trade Zones in Kansas are designated as Alternative Site Framework (ASF) and the primary objective is to provide a quota and duty-free entry point for an unlimited period under customs supervision.
 If you register a new company in Kansas FTZ, your business would be eligible for FTZ benefits.

 - Economic Development Grants: These grants are available to eligible businesses.
 The objective of the grant is to provide gap financing to private businesses that retain or create permanent jobs in the state.
 The grant amount can vary from $35,000 to $750,000.

 - State Small Business Credit Initiative: If you register a new business in Kansas, you will be able to benefit from this program where funding is provided through the United States Treasury and the State Small Business Credit Initiative (SSBCI).
 The fund amount can vary from $25,000 to $500,000 depending on the type of program opted for.

 Are there any Disadvantages of Incorporating in Kansas?

->

-> The state of Kansas has a friendly business climate that provides small and medium sized business with good transportation infrastructure, skilled workforce, several types of grants and loans, tax credits, competitive electricity rates, Historically Underutilized Business Zones (HUBZone) program, and much more.
+The state of Kansas has a friendly business climate that provides small and medium sized businesses with good transportation infrastructure, skilled workforce, several types of grants and loans, tax credits, competitive electricity rates, Historically Underutilized Business Zones (HUBZone) programs, and much more.
 The only disadvantages that a startup company Kansas may face is related to the processing time and effort, which can be quite high depending on the type of business you are planning to form.
 In the long run, the advantages of forming a company in the state are far more than the disadvantages.